alf-p-steinbach/Install-FLTK-for-use-with-Visual-C-/README.md

   - how to do general windowing, graphics and text, and
   - communication user → program.

 I have usually used a dynamic ellipse program for the second “Hello, world!” level.
-This program presents a resizable window with an ellipse that fills out the window’s **client area**, the area where it a traditional window presents things, as opposed to the title bar, menu bar and window frame areas.
+This program presents a resizable window with an ellipse that fills out the window’s **client area**, the area where a traditional window presents things, as opposed to the title bar, menu bar and window frame areas.
 In Windows 10 it can look like this:

 <img src="images/screenshots/simple-main-window/sshot-1.png"/>